 Once you install the plugin, paste your tracking ID, set the tracking position as a footer (only if you have a fast hosting provider), choose your script type and anonymize IP.Disable display features as it generates a second HTTP/2 request and leave the other settings unchanged.

-To summarize, you’ve optimized your WordPress site speed by hosting google analytics locally.
+To summarize, you’ve optimized your WordPress site speed by local hosting google analytics.
 You’ve also resolved the leverage browser caching issue by minimizing the extra DNS lookups.

 Feel free to ask questions if you have any doubts in the comments.